 In addition to the 5% support requirement of Statute 4.12, each candidate for office is required to complete a policy overview and orientation on the position he seeks, to be conducted by the Executive Director or his designee, prior to the opening gavel.

-A recent winner of the International Balfour Award shall serve as the non-voting chairman of the undergraduate caucus.
-If no recent winner is available to serve, the chairman of the [Grand Chapter/Grand Council] shall appoint a recently graduated Sigma Chi to serve instead.
+The most senior of the two currently serving winners of the International Balfour Award shall serve as the non-voting chairman of the undergraduate caucus.
+If no recent winner is available to serve, the Presiding Officer of the [Grand Chapter/Grand Council] shall appoint a recently graduated Sigma Chi to serve instead.
 The chairman will be assisted by members of the Headquarters Staff.

-If only one candidate receives sufficient votes, he is deemed elected, and the caucus will then elect one additional representative.
-In subsequent ballots each delegate shall cast only one vote, and the candidate who receives a majority of votes cast shall be elected.
-If no candidate receives a majority, only the two candidates who received the most votes will remain in the election.
-If more than one candidate ties for the second position, all candidates in the tie will remain.
-Balloting will continue until a candidate receives a majority.
-After each ballot during which no candidate is elected, the candidate with the fewest votes will be eliminated from the election.
+If only one (1) candidate receives sufficient votes, he is deemed elected, and the caucus will then ballot for the final undergraduate representative.
+In subsequent ballots each caucus delegate shall cast only one (1) vote, and the single candidate who receives a simple majority of votes cast shall be elected.
+If no candidate receives a simple majority, only the two (2) candidates who received the most votes will remain in the election.
+If more than one candidate ties for the second position, all tied candidates will remain.
+Balloting will continue until a single candidate receives a majority.
+After each ballot during which no additional candidate is elected, the candidate with the fewest votes will be eliminated from the election.

-In the event of a persistent deadlock, the caucus chairman may break ties by a coin flip or other form of random selection.
-A persistent deadlock will be declared by the caucus chairman at his discretion, and the caucus may overrule his determination by majority vote.
+In the event of a persistent deadlock, the caucus chairman may break ties by a coin toss.
+A persistent deadlock will be declared by the caucus chairman at his discretion, and the caucus may overrule his determination by a simple majority vote.

 Voting shall be by secret ballot.
 Votes shall be cast and tabulated through a secure, electronic platform.
 After each ballot, the numerical and/or percentage results shall be available for the candidates to view.